gurvindersingh/k8s-tutorial/nird/README.md

 As our application is running, it has also created a [Service](https://kubernetes.io/docs/concepts/services-networking/service/) and [Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/) to expose it out to public internet.
 The deployment also asks [Kube-Lego](https://github.com/jetstack/kube-lego/) to get SSL certificate from Lets Encrypt.

 You can access your notebook instance with this DNS address `https://APPNAME.scratch.nirdtest.uninett.no`.
+You will see the warning, as currently we are using staging Let's entcrypt certificate authority to avoid rate limit.

 ### Fault tolerance